 Professor Elizabeth Tracy, chair of the Graduate Studies Committee, introduced the policy on Review and Evaluation of Doctoral Student Progress.
-The proposal had been referred to the Graduate Studies Committee by Professor Mano Singham, Director of UCITE.
+The proposal had been referred to the Graduate Studies Committee by Mano Singham, Director of UCITE.
 If adopted the policy will be included in the Graduate Student Handbook.
-The policy has been under discussion for the last two years, and feedback was received from faculty and students.
-Prof. Singham said that doctoral students aren't always aware of departmental expectations and they may not receive sufficient feedback until well into their program.
-The new policy will require an annual review of doctoral student progress.
+The policy has been under review for the last two years, and feedback was received from faculty and students.
+Mano Singham said that doctoral students aren't always aware of departmental expectations and they may not receive sufficient feedback until well into their program.
+The new policy would require an annual review of doctoral student progress.
 The review has two purposes: i) to support mentoring of students by providing regular and timely feedback, and ii) to evaluate progress toward completion of the degree.
 Each doctoral program will be responsible for the development of its own annual review format and timing within minimum guidelines.
-The Office of Graduate Studies will monitor the review process by requesting information from schools by June 30th each year.
-The Faculty Senate voted to approve the policy.
-Attachment
+The Graduate Studies Office will monitor the review process by requesting information from schools by June 30th each year.
+A committee member asked whether the policy would be applied to master's degree programs.
+Prof. Tracy said that there are so many different types of master's degree programs that they had decided to draft a policy for doctoral programs first.
+Another committee member expressed concern that this policy would add work to already overloaded faculty.
+The Executive Committee voted to include the policy on the agenda for the Faculty Senate meeting.
+Attachment anonymous reporting option.
+The committee discussed whether this option could be suspended until the Faculty Senate completes its review.
+The Provost said that he would discuss this possibility with those involved.
+The committee voted to charge the three committees with review of the system.